 - Poster presentation

 Abstracts are being accepted for the Congress plenary and for the Education Forum Free Paper Session.

 The abstract submission is open online from Wednesday 26th June 2019 to Wednesday 27th November 2019.

 The IOA encourages submission of original, innovative work.
 Any work that has previously been published or is accepted for publication will not be accepted.
-You may submit previously presented work, however, to the subspecialty meetings.
-Acceptance of previously presented work is at the discretion of the Congress Scientific Programme Committee.
+Previously presented work must be disclosed and acceptance will be at the discretion of the Congress Scientific Programme Committee.

-- You may submit a maximum of 2 abstracts as first author.
-There is no limit to the number of abstracts submitted as a co-author.
+- You may submit a maximum of 2 abstracts as Presenting author.
+There is no limit to the number of abstracts submitted as a Co-author.

 - Abstracts must be submitted in English using the online abstract submission process.
 Abstracts will NOT be accepted by email or other methods.

 - The maximum abstract length is 450 words, excluding title, authors and institutions.